thetechnocrat007/django_blog/README.md

 ### Coding Guidelines

-- For design ideas and functionality:
-- Please avoid any frameworks and libraries.
+- Please avoid any frameworks and libraries except ***Django REST framework***.
-- Focus more on the Django side of the problem.
+- Focus more on the ***Django REST framework*** side of the problem.
 - You will be evaluated on
-  - UI & design
   - Modularity of Code
+  - Security
   - Data Structures used
+  - Model serialization
+  - Database designing
   - Logic and cleanliness of code.
   - Completeness.